rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 };
 {{< /highlight >}}

 You performed your first GraphQL query in a React application, a plain HTTP POST request with a query as payload.
-You have used a configured axios client to perform request with a HTTP POST method.
+You used a configured axios client instance for it.
 Afterward, you were able to store the result in React's local state to display it later.

 {{% sub_chapter_header "GraphQL Nested Objects in React" "react-graphql-nested-objects" %}}